practice problem 1

 practice problem 3

-The diagram on the accompanying pdf file shows the location and charge of four identical small spheres.
+The diagram below shows the location and charge of four identical small spheres.
 Find the electric potential at the five points indicated with open circles.
 Use these results and symmetry to find the potential at as many points as possible without additional calculation.
 Write your results on or near the points.
 Sketch at least 4 equipotential lines.
 Pick round values seperated by a uniform interval.
 At least one of the lines should be disconnected.

 Use the equation for the electric potential from a set of point charges.